The Three Gods

 “Hurry Miss- you don’t want to keep your father waiting,” my governess, Miss Wilcox, said as soon as she saw me.

-She was a young woman, not much older than me, whom my father had hired shortly after my childhood governess left us to marry.
+She was a young woman, not much older than me, whom my father had hired shortly after my last governess left us to marry.
 Miss Wilcox was not well educated, and she had nothing to teach me about music, language, philosophy, religion, or history that I didn’t already know.
 She was, however, very pretty and very exacting about deportment.
 She tried in vain to turn me into a lady, attempting to overcome my shyness with constant scolding.
-The only success she had was in fixing my hair and dressing me like a doll, though I had to admit I admired her taste in clothes.
+The only success she had was in dressing my hair and clothing me like a doll, though I had to admit I admired her taste in clothes.

 Just this morning, for example, I was dressed in a full-skirted gown of soft, black lace, edged in cream roses, which Miss Wilcox brushed imaginary lint from as soon as she saw me.
-She then smoothed my hair and straightened my bonnet before scolding me to the carriage, which was waiting at the end of the street, conveniently away from the crowd, outside.
+She then smoothed my hair and straightened my bonnet before scolding me to the carriage, which was waiting at the end of the street, conveniently away from the crowd outside.

 “Your father is still not here,” she said as the footman helped me into the carriage.